carlalap/printf_test/README.md

 <br>%

 <br>1.
 Education is when you read the fine print.
 Experience is what you get if you dont
-Handle the following conversion specifiers:
+<br>Handle the following conversion specifiers:

 <br>d
 <br>i